BeauJoh/thesis/source/11-chapter-3-ode.md

     \label{fig:time-kmeans}
 \end{figure*}

-Figure\ \ref{fig:time-crc} shows the execution times for the \texttt{crc} benchmark over 50 iterations on each of the target architectures, including the KNL MIC.
-The entire set of results and a detailed discussion is presented in Appendix \ref{appendix:time-results}.

 <!--
 We first present execution time measurements for each benchmark, starting with the Cyclic Redundancy Check \texttt{crc} benchmark which represents the Combinational Logic dwarf.